Skip to main content

 4 mentions Positive Neutral Negative

-• “It's a bit buggy and laggy, but not on PC, just on the headset.”
+• “A bit buggy and laggy, but not on PC, just the headset.”

-• “I found that the mods are buggy because the game is too old and hasn't been updated.
+• “I found out why the mods are buggy.
+I believe the reason mods may not load is due to the game being too old without updates.
 If the developers were to return and fix the modding issues, the game could go from a 9/10 to a 10/10.”

 • music